Mogao Caves: Murals

 The murals in the caves date from a period of over a thousand years, from the 5th to the 14th century, and many earlier ones were repainted at later points within the period.
 The murals are extensive, covering an area of 490,000 ft2.
 The most fully painted caves have paintings all over the walls and ceilings, with geometrical or plant decoration filling the spaces not taken by figurative images, which are above all of the Buddha.
 Sculpture is also brightly painted.
 The murals are valued for the scale and richness of content as well as their artistry.
 Buddhist subjects are most common, however some have traditional mythical subjects and portraits of patrons.
 These murals document the changing styles of Buddhist art in China for nearly a thousand years.
 The artistry of the murals reached its apogee during the Tang period, and the quality of the work dropped after the tenth century.

-Early murals showed a strong Indian and Central Asian influence in the painting techniques used, the composition and style of the paintings as well as costumes worn by the figures, but a distinct Dunhuang style began to emerge during Northern Wei Dynasty.
+Early murals showed a strong Indian and Central Asian influence in the painting techniques used, the composition and style of the paintings as well as costumes worn by the figures, but a distinct Dunhuang style began to emerge during the Northern Wei dynasty.
 Motifs of Chinese, Central Asian and Indian origin may be found in a single cave, and Chinese elements increased during the Western Wei period.

 A common motif in many caves is the areas entirely covered by rows of small seated Buddha figures, after which this and other "Thousand Buddhas Caves" are named.
 These small Buddhas were drawn using stencils so that identical figures may be replicated.
 Flying apsaras, or celestial beings may be depicted in the ceiling or above the Buddhas, and figures of donors may be shown along the bottom of the walls.
 The paintings often depict jataka tales which are stories of the life of Buddha, or avadana which are parables of the doctrine of karma.
 The murals may also depict religious themes.